Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 ### [Exercise 1](/ex-1-auth/auth.go) Add auth to your server endpoints

 Auth tooling is sometimes the first or last measure of security for your endpoints.
 There are various methods for adding auth to your server endpoint.
-When building production services the methods you choose for authentiction and authorization will be determined by security professionals, but how you implement them is up to you as a developer.
+When building production services the methods you choose for authentication and authorization will be determined by security professionals, but how you implement them is up to you as a developer.

 Add an auth method to your server.
 You can use any method you like such as a middle-ware, a helper functions or, by manually adding the logic to a single function.